generalui/pivotaltracker/README.md

 ## Property Naming: Capitalization
 As is common with JSON interfaces, the property names recognized & returned by the v5 Pivotal Tracker REST service follow an underscore_naming_convention.

-Of course, it's also the case that very commonly, JS code follows the camelCase variable and property naming convention.
+Of course, it's also the case that very commonly, JS code follows the camelCase naming convention for variables and properties.

 These two conventions seem equally useful for these respective common cases.
-To satisfy both while still being able to easily keep a consistent look & feel when using this module alongside conventionally-named JS variables & properties, the interface for this module uses camelCasing.
+Instead of forcing one or the other, both are satisfied; underscore is used when transmitting to/from Pivotal, while the "public" interface for this module uses camelCasing.
 It will **automatically** translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.

 NOTE: If you're particularly annoyed by this as the across-the-board behavior, please feel free to file an issue; making this translation configurable is definitely an option.

-In other words...you can interact under the camelCase convention like this:
+In other words...you should interact under the camelCase convention like this:
 ```
 proj.name = 'hay guyz, new name';
 proj.enableFollowing = true;